Zuhami/hotel_api_deployable/README.md

 This is a simple REST API for a hotel booking system.
 It is implemented using Javalin and JPA

+It is prepared for [deployment following the tuturials here](https://dat3cph.github.io/material/deployment/exercises/full-pipeline/).

+In case you need to set up a Droplet at Digital Ocean, you can use this link for tutorials: [Digital Ocean tutorials](https://dat3cph.github.io/material/toolbox/deployment/digitalocean-signup/)

 ![Hotel](./docs/bates_hotel.jpg)

 ### How to run